Helvetia Guide

 Post-non-dom April 2025: 10-year IHT trail, QROPS pension rules tightened

-HMRC — primary source →
+HMRC / GOV.UK — primary source →

 Cheapest cantons at this income

-Top 8 lowest-tax cantons at CHF 200'000 household income.
+Top 8 lowest-tax cantons at CHF 190'386 household income (≈ £180,000).
 Difference vs. your selected canton (Zug) shown on the right.

 CantonEffectiveAnnual taxvs.
 ZG